Chilean flamingo: In captivity

 The first flamingo hatched in a European zoo was a Chilean flamingo at Zoo Basel (Switzerland) in 1958.

 In 1988, a Chilean flamingo that lived in the Tracy Aviary in Salt Lake City, Utah, had mistakenly not received his routine wing clipping.
 The flamingo escaped, and became known in the Salt Lake area as Pink Floyd the Flamingo.
 Pink Floyd came to Utah in winter to eat the brine shrimp that live in the Great Salt Lake, and flew north to Idaho and Montana in the spring and summer.
 Pink Floyd became a popular attraction until his presumed death after he flew north to Idaho in the spring of 2005 and was never seen again.

 Since there is such a decline in the numbers of this species, breeding programs have been implemented in zoos to offset the decline of the wild stock numbers.

+A small feral population, derived from birds escaped from zoos, breeds alongside some also-escaped greater flamingos at Zwillbrocker Venn in western Germany, close to the border with the Netherlands.